telerik/blazor-docs/knowledge-base/grid-customize-hierarchy-expand-column-blazor-grid.md

 By default, the hierarchy expand/collapse column in the Telerik UI for Blazor [Grid]({%slug grid-overview%}) is not declared in the markup like the other data-bound columns.
 It renders automatically when a `DetailTemplate` is added to the Grid.
 At the time of writing (UI for Blazor **6.0.2**), this built-in hierarchy expand/collapse column does not support being locked or other common configurations like managing its position, setting its width, or adding a title.

->tip In a future UI for Blazor version, the Grid will support [controlling the position of the expand column](https://feedback.telerik.com/blazor/1647135-ability-to-control-the-position-of-the-expand-column-in-a-hierarchical-grid).
+>tip Vote for and follow the [feature request for the Grid to support controlling the position of the expand column](https://feedback.telerik.com/blazor/1647135-ability-to-control-the-position-of-the-expand-column-in-a-hierarchical-grid).

 To customize the hierarchy expand/collapse column, follow these steps: